 漂浮彩虹山: Making our own floating mountain

-The floating mountain exhibit at Imaginarium 2017 has its own little activity corner for children to make 3D floating mountains out of egg cartons and string.
+The floating mountain exhibit at Imaginarium had its own little activity corner for children to make 3D floating mountains out of egg cartons and string.
 I thought this was a perfect opportunity to introduce the Chinese character, 山 shān, which is a pictorial character—象形字。

 The video above shows how the character came to become what it is today.
 You can search for 山字的演变 on YouTube to find similar videos.